Axel F: Clock version

 British pop/dance act Clock released a successful dance cover of "Axel F" in 1995.
-Produced by Richard Pritchard and Stu Allan, it was featured on their debut album, It's Time...
+Produced by Richard Pritchard and Stu Allan and released by MCA and ZYX Music, it was featured on their debut album, It's Time...
 (1995), and peaked at number five in Scotland, number seven in the UK overall, number eight in Ireland and number 37 in Sweden.
 On the Eurochart Hot 100, the single reached number 20 in March 1995, while in Australia, it peaked at number 42.
+The accompanying music video was a Box Top on British music television channel The Box in April 1995.

 Critical reception

 When the cover was released in 1995, James Masterton wrote in his weekly UK chart, "There is no denying the brilliance of this record, making the Harold Faltermeyer classic more of a dance hit than he could ever have dreamed as the song makes the Top 10 close on ten years since the original did the same."
 Alan Jones from Music Weeks RM Dance Update described the song as "another energetic remake".
 Another RM editor, James Hamilton, declared it as an "ultra excitingly galloping 135bpm Hi-NRG" track in his weekly dance column.